c0ndu17/hey/README.md

 ## Idea in One Sentence

-A node’s identity is its position in a globally shared growing entropic space, and each update nudges it toward the natural optimal balance point of e^(1/e).
+A node’s identity is its value in a globally shared growing entropic space, and each update nudges it toward the natural optimal balance point of e^(1/e).